-Cool, sweet, fruity, and delicious, this cool lychee martini cocktail recipe is sure to satisfy.
-With vodka, liqueurs, and canned lychee juice, it could not be easier and packs quite a punch.
+Sweet, fruity, and delicious, this cool lychee martini cocktail is sure to satisfy.
+With vodka, liqueurs, and canned lychee juice, this exotic martini could not be easier and packs quite a punch.

 In my younger days, I thought nothing of ordering a sweet and delicious craft cocktail or martini when I was out with my girlfriends.
 At $10 to $15 a pop, it was a pricey indulgence to start our evening.